rickb777/runtemplate/README.md

 When you run `go generate`, it will find these marked comments and execute their commands.
 This will `runtemplate` against the specified template, passing in whatever options have have been specified on the command line as a map.

-The explicit `-tpl` and `-output` flags can be omitted if preferred, but both the template file and output file must be specified.

 ## Template